dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1954: Mandating attendance can increase student stress.
+### T1954: Compulsory attendance causes stress and anxiety for students.

 |Support|
 |---|